cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 ";
 }
 ```
-Those constants must be a string type even if they are numeric values, otherwise, the compiler generates invocation of `System.String.Format()` instead of creating a single string.
+Those constants must be a string type even if they are numeric values, otherwise the compiler generates invocation of `System.String.Format()` instead of creating a single string.

 ## Bridge the gap between relational and object-oriented models
-Very often posts advertising micro ORMs presents fairly simple examples where database data structures match almost 1-1 the C# structures.
-However, the reality is quite different and the discrepancy between relational and object-oriented model might be expensive and results with a large amount of code responsible for fetching and transforming
+Very often posts advertising micro ORMs present fairly simple examples where database data structures match almost 1-1 the C# structures.
+However, the reality is quite different and the discrepancy between relational and object-oriented model might be expensive and result with a large amount of code responsible for fetching and transforming data.
-data.

 ```cs
 public class User